josevcm/nfc-laboratory/README.md

  ## Application example

  An example of the result can be seen below.

+ Signal capture with spectrum analysis and IQ diagram.

  ![APP](/doc/nfc-lab-capture1.png?raw=true "Application example")

+ Capture of the protocol and time measurement.

  ![APP](/doc/nfc-lab-capture2.png?raw=true "Protocol timing example")

+ Protocol detail view.

  ![APP](/doc/nfc-lab-capture3.png?raw=true "Protocol detail example")

   Inside the "doc" folder you can find a [video](/doc/VID-20210912-WA0004.mp4?raw=true) with an example of how it works.